About

 Justin Dynia

-Justin has been the Manager of Citizen Diplomacy Programs since January 2025, managing WorldBoston’s Custom Visitor Programs portfolio.
+Justin has been the Director of Citizen Diplomacy Programs since January 2026, managing WorldBoston’s Custom Visitor Programs portfolio.
 Justin has been associated with WorldBoston since May 2024, working on implementing the International Visitor Leadership Program (IVLP) and the Fulbright Visiting Scholars Cultural Enrichment Program.

 Justin possesses years of experience in political communications, nonprofit management, and community engagement.
 His graduate studies focused on improving the State Department’s humanitarian response to migration with Mexico, which included meetings with American and Mexican government officials in December 2023.
 He served as an Advocacy Associate for Boston Climate Action Network, promoting climate justice policies and co-hosting sustainability events.
 Additionally, he served as the Communications Director for Massachusetts State Representative Kevin G. Honan, focusing on political communications and legislative research.